“Unless we go to Circular it’s game over for the planet; it’s game over for society”

 About the Presenter: Prof. Wayne Visser

 Prof. Dr Wayne Visser holds the Chair in Sustainable Transformation and is Professor of Integrated Value at Antwerp Management School.
 He is also Fellow of the University of Cambridge Institute for Sustainability Leadership.
 His work as a strategy analyst, sustainability advisor, CSR expert, futurist and professional speaker has taken him to 74 countries in the past 30 years to work with over 150 clients.
 Dr Visser has been recognised a Top 100 thought-leader in trustworthy business and a Top 100 global sustainability leader.
 Some highlights of Wayne’s work include co-producing the climate change documentary Sinking Nation and authoring 28 books – including for example Sustainable Frontiers: Unlocking Change Through Business, Leadership and Innovation.

 A two-time Telly® Award and Emmy® Award winner, Graham Sheldon resides in Southern California USA, where he works as a producer, DP and writer in the television and videogame industries.
 Throughout his career, Sheldon has produced dozens of documentary projects in Turkey, Croatia, Ukraine, Peru, Cuba, and across the continental United States — including Alaska and the Hawaiian Islands.
 Some highlights of Graham’s work include Sinking Nation, Echoes from Chernobyl, Cuba: An Island Apart, The Agency: Inside the CIA, and his Emmy award winning expose on migration: Crossing Borders.
 He attended Indiana University and double majored in Telecommunications and Theatre.

+You can find more information about how to host a screening here.
 Permission for free screenings events can be arranged by contacting us: